-Once your child is three years of age, they are entitled to receive up to 15 hours free early years education funded by Government.
-This is equivalent to 5 sessions at the Hut Pre-school.
-You can choose this to be a combination of morning and/or afternoon sessions but where you would like to combine two sessions in one day with a wrap around lunch session, you will need to pay the additional £3 per day.
+As a Good setting, children aged two years and three years of age, are entitled to receive up to 15 hours free early years education funded by Government.
+This is equivalent to approximately 5 sessions at the Hut Pre-school; two days 9am to 3pm and a further morning or afternoon session.
+You can choose this to be a combination of morning and/or afternoon sessions and you can choose to pay additional costs on top of any Early Years funding.